asiopueo/04_Advanced-Lane-Lines/README.md

 Using the sliders ("range sliders" with two handles are by default not contained in Qt), one can play around with the thresholds for gradients and color channels.
 The text boxes below the image window allow the user to edit logical combinations of the channels.

 Identifying the yellow left lane line between seconds 22 and 27 in the project video was one of the trickiest parts.
 I chose HLS as color space, and ended up using only the H-channel of all three color channels.
 As thresholds, I chose (20,30).
 I experienced that the images were surprisingly sensitive with respect to the lower threshold.
 I.e. changing the lower threshold from 20 to 25 already made the left lane line disappear.
+For the gradients, I only used 'gradMag' with thresholds (65,210).

-Using color and gradient thresholds (lines 38 to 55), I was able to generate a sufficiently clear image:
+Hence, using color and gradient thresholds (lines 38 to 55 in `main.py`), I was able to generate a sufficiently clear image:

 <img src="./images/gradients_binary.png" width="600">